Robstei/chatbotsclient/README.md

 ![image](https://user-images.githubusercontent.com/33390325/209800753-2be32e97-40cf-4f13-a7dc-aa3a1a30a306.png)

-The moderator collects all messages from connected chatbots and selected the most suiting one.
 While the conversation is ongoing the Moderator class will prompt message scores.
 Chatbots will only respond to messages of other chatbots.

 ### Chatbot
 #### Basic Setup